DormMateOS/VJ-Hostels/ROOM_MANAGEMENT_GUIDE.md

 # Room Management System - Implementation Guide

 ## Overview
-Enhanced Room Management feature that automatically generates all 468 hostel rooms and syncs students to their allocated rooms.
+Enhanced Room Management feature that syncs students to their pre-existing hostel rooms based on the `roomNumber` field in the student database.

 ## Features Implemented